devOpifex/leprechaun/docs/guide/quick-start.md

 usethis::create_package("myapp")
 ```

-This create a package, if run from the RStudio IDE it should
+This creates a package, if run from the RStudio IDE it should
-automatically open in a new window.
+automatically open the project.

 If you are not using RStudio create the package and move the
 root of the package then open your editor of choice, e.g.: